Get started quickly

 - Jetbrains Rider

-, and then select Publish configuration file to publish You can also use similar actions in Rider to publish
+Among them, you can right-click the project in Solution Explorer in Visual Studio, select Publish, and then select Publish configuration file to publish You can also use similar actions in Rider to publish

 Alternatively, you can configure an editor to simplify the build steps For example: